New blood tests can detect up to 50 types of cancer - ExBulletin

 Dr. Minetta Liu, an oncologist at the Mayo Clinic who was involved in the development, said that when a cancer signal is detected, a Garelli test can accurately identify where the cancer is in the body.

-Grail is still working on full approval from the Food and Drug Administration, but tests will be available at several Mayo Clinic locations this winter.
+Grail is still working on full approval from the Food and Drug Administration, but tests will be available in several locations at the Mayo Clinic this winter.

 ..